danielwegener/logback-kafka-appender/README.md

 #### Note on Broker outages

 The `AsynchronousDeliveryStrategy` does not prevent you from being blocked by the Kafka metadata exchange.
 That means: If all brokers are not reachable when the logging context starts, or all brokers become unreachable for a longer time period (> `metadata.max.age.ms`), your appender will eventually block.
-This behavior is undesirable in general and may change with kafka-clients 0.9.
+This behavior is undesirable in general and can be migitated with kafka-clients 0.9 (see #16).
 Until then, you can wrap the KafkaAppender with logback's own AsyncAppender.

 An example configuration could look like this: